QCrBox/QCrBox/docs/technical_reference/database_schema.md

   updates the calculation status in the NATS key-value store.
 It uses the same NATS broker (from faststream) to interface with the key-value store.

-## In-memory SQLite database
+## SQLite database

-In addition to NATS, there is an in-memory SQLite database which is used to store the same data as the NATS data manager, other than a table of calculations.
+In addition to NATS, there is a SQLite database which is used to store the same data as the NATS data manager, other than a table of calculations.

 | Table                    | Description                                                                                                                            |